r

 Buhl's entrance with the fountain in front:

-< http://buhlplanetarium.tripod.com/postcards/buhlfountain.jpg
+< https://buhlplanetarium.tripod.com/postcards/buhlfountain.jpg

 >